JoeDodgson/Readme-Generator/tasklist.md

 DONE -npm init
 DONE -install the required node modules
-DONE -Create a .gitignore and add files and folders which we don't want to upload onto the repo -Write the JS file
+DONE -Create a .gitignore and add files and folders which we don't want to upload onto the repo DONE -Write the JS file
--Structure JS to move variable declaration to the top -Change as much to ES6 as possible
+DONE -Structure JS to move variable declaration to the top -Change as much to ES6 as possible
 -Comment through all the code
 -Record a video showing the tool working